aadkin200/FoodTruckProject/README.md

 ### How to run
 -All that is required is to run the program
 ### Lessons Learned
--working relationships between static and non static methods -working with null values and how to use them to your advantage
+-working relationships between static and non static methods<br>
+-working with null values and how to use them to your advantage<br>